Ishpreet-Singh264/pokemon_mini_project/README.md

-# Pokemon Server - Stage 1
+# Pokemon Server - Stage 2

 ## Description

-This is the first stage of the Pokemon Query project.
-It is a single program that reads a CSV file, allows the user to search for Pokemon by type, and saves the results to a new file.
+This is the second stage of the project.
+It updates the search function to run in a background thread.
+This allows the user to continue using the menu while the program searches through the file.

 ## How to Compile

 Run the following command in your terminal:

 ```
-gcc -o stage1 pokemon_server-stage-1.c
+gcc -o stage2 pokemon_server-stage-1.c
 ```

 ## How to Run

 1. Start the program:
    ```
-   ./stage1
+   ./stage2
    ```
 2. When prompted for the filename, enter:
    ```